MIT-LCP/wfdb-python/README.rst

     import wfdb
     annotation = wfdb.rdann('b001', 'atr', pbdir='cebsdb')
-    wfdb.wrann('b001', 'cpy', annotation.annsamp, annotation.anntype)
+    wfdb.wrann('b001', 'cpy', annotation.sample, annotation.symbol)

 Input Arguments:

 - ``recordname`` (required): The string name of the WFDB record to be written (without any file extensions).
-- ``annotator`` (required): The string annotation file extension.
+- ``extension`` (required): The string annotation file extension.
-- ``annsamp`` (required): The annotation location in samples relative to the beginning of the record.
+- ``sample`` (required): The annotation location in samples relative to the beginning of the record.
+Numpy array.
+- ``symbol (default=None): The symbols used to display the annotation labels.
 List or numpy array.
-- ``anntype`` (required): The annotation type according the the standard WFDB codes.
+If this field is present, 'label_store' must not be present.
+- ``subtype`` (default=None): The marked class/category of each annotation.
+Numpy array.
+- ``chan (default=None): The signal channel associated with each annotation.
+Numpy array.
+- ``num ``(default=None): The labelled annotation number of each annotation.
+Numpy array.
+- ``aux_note`` (default=None): The auxiliary information strings.
 List or numpy array.
-- ``subtype`` (default=None): The marked class/category of the annotation.
-List or numpy array.
-- ``chan`` (default=None): The signal channel associated with the annotations.
-List or numpy array.
-- ``num`` (default=None): The labelled annotation number.
-List or numpy array.
-- ``aux`` (default=None): The auxiliary information string for the annotation.
-List or numpy array.
+- ``label_store`` (default=None): The integer values used to store the annotation labels.
+Numpy array.
+  If this field is present, 'symbol' must not be present.
 - ``fs`` (default=None): The numerical sampling frequency of the record to be written to the file.
+- ``custom_labels`` (default=None): The map of custom defined annotation labels used for this annotation, in addition to the standard WFDB annotation labels.
+The custom labels are defined by two or three fields:
+  - The integer values used to store custom annotation labels in the file (optional)
+  - Their short display symbols
+  - Their long descriptions.
+  This input argument may come in four formats:
+  1. A pandas.DataFrame object with columns: ['label_store', 'symbol', 'description']
+  2. A pandas.DataFrame object with columns: ['symbol', 'description'] If this option is chosen, label_store values are automatically chosen.
+  3. A list or tuple of tuple triplets, with triplet elements representing: (label_store, symbol, description).
+  4. A list or tuple of tuple pairs, with pair elements representing: (symbol, description).
+     If this option is chosen, label_store values are automatically chosen.
+  If the 'label_store' field is given for this function, and 'custom_labels' is defined, 'custom_labels' must contain 'label_store' in its mapping. ie. it must come in format 1 or 3 above.

-\*\ **NOTE**: Each annotation stored in a WFDB annotation file contains an annsamp and an anntype field.
+\*\ **NOTE**: Each annotation stored in a WFDB annotation file contains a sample and a label field.
 All other fields may or may not be present.
-Therefore in order to save space, when writing additional features such as 'aux' that are not present for every annotation, it is recommended to make the field a list, with empty indices set to None so that they are not written to the file.
+Therefore in order to save space, when writing additional string features such as 'aux_note' that are not present for every annotation, it is recommended to make the field a list, with empty indices set to None so that they are not written to the file.

 Plotting Data